starship-tools/farana/README.md

 ## Usage

 Before using farana and Felix, you need to set up and start Felix.
 The following commands download, locally install, and run the latest supported version of Felix:

 ```
-$ lein setup-felix
+$ lein felix setup
 ```
 ```
 Downloading Felix ...